 The College-Based Transition Program (CBTP) offers an alternative special education opportunity for students who have graduated from high school with their Skills and Achievement Commencement Credential or Career Development Occupational Standards Credential.
-Students learn functional academics, audit college courses and volunteer at a variety of potential employment sites on The College of Saint Rose campus.
+Students learn functional academics, audit college courses and volunteer at a variety of potential employment sites on The University at Albany campus.
 Students work on increasing independence by improving social, communication, employability and self-advocacy skills.